rjhunjhunwala/S.I.L.O.S/README.md

 a /  5
 a % 5
-a | //absolute value of a and reassigns this to a ^ 5
+a | //absolute value of a and reassigns this to a ~ bitwise not a < b left shift a > b right shift a & b bitwise and a : b or a ! b xor a ? b xnor a ^ 5

 //all assignment operators x - 5 is the equivalent of x-=5 for those familiar with C styled languages
 </pre>
 That is the basic syntax, note that as of this printing, integers are 32 bit signed integers [-1*2^31,2^31-1] which overflow and wrap around.